HomeProductsGalleryGet Started Now

 Why Indian?

-Indian watermelons are a popular, nutrient-dense summer fruit cultivated across states like Maharashtra, Karnataka, and Rajasthan.
+Indian watermelons are popular, nutrient-dense summer fruit cultivated across states like Maharashtra, Karnataka, and Rajasthan.
 Known for being over 90% water and packed with vitamins A, C, and potassium, these fruits range from small, compact varieties to larger, striped, and oval-shaped types.
-Common types include the sweet, thin-rinded Kiran

 Request Quote